QuantActions/QA-Android-SDK-public/README.md

 ## The notification icon
 Because QA SDK is always active in the background, Android API O and above require a notification to always be present to inform the user, by default the notification uses [this](https://fonts.google.com/icons?selected=Material%20Icons%20Outlined%3Aequalizer%3A) icon.
 To override it and use your own icon you can simply create a drawable named `ic_equalizer_black_24dp` and place it in your `res/drawable` folder and this will override the drawable of the SDK.

-Moreover the SDK notification uses a separate notification channel called `QA Service` and can be easily unselected from the OS notifications settings to avoid having it always present.
+Moreover the SDK notification uses a separate notification channel called `QA Service` and can be easily unselected by the user from the OS notifications settings to avoid having it always present.

 -------